amanparuthi8/multi_agent_system/README.md

 ## 12. End-to-End Workflow Example

-**User:** *"Schedule a product review with sarah@co.com next Monday 2–3pm, create a follow-up task to send notes, and save our product vision as a note."*
+**User:** *"Schedule a product review with <ATTENDEE_EMAIL> next Monday 2–3pm, create a follow-up task to send notes, and save our product vision as a note."*

 ```
 POST /api/v1/query